 Dennis A. Muilenburg

-Dennis Muilenburg is vice chairman, president and chief operating officer of The Boeing Company, effective Dec.
-31, 2013.
+Dennis Muilenburg is president and chief operating officer of The Boeing Company.
 He also serves on the company's Executive Council.

 As vice chairman, Muilenburg, 49, manages a number of Boeing-wide processes and activities, driving seamless One-Boeing strategies and execution across the enterprise.
 As president and COO, he shares in the day-to-day oversight and support of the company’s $81.7 billion aerospace business operations and focuses on specific growth enablers, including important global relationships, leadership initiatives, and development program performance.